MikunsHub/YouTubeTrendingVideosAnalysis/README.md

 3. Data modeling using Pandas
 4. Data visualisation using *Matplotlib and Seaborn*

+For the Data Cleaning/Wrangling, I was able to use *Regular Expressions* for certain columns i.e the Video Durations

 For the Exploratory Data analysis, I asked certain questions before starting the analysis.
 They were:
 1. How many channels belong to the entertainment,sport or comedy categories
 2. How many views per video categories